 2021 © Copyright Nova Scotia Invasive Species Council.
 All Rights Reserved.

 Long, narrow, torpedo-shaped, green body with a darker back and white belly.
 Adults have chain-like pattern on sides; juveniles lack pattern.
-Long snout filled with many large, sharp teeth.
-Tail fin is deeply forked.
+Long snout, akin to a duckbill, filled with many large, sharp teeth.
+Caudal fin is deeply forked.
 Average length is 15 to 20 inches (38 to 51 cm).
-Often very slimy to the touch.

 Inhabits shallow, vegetated ponds, lakes and sluggish streams.
-Chain Pickerel are voracious predators and are known to consume fish, insects, mice and snakes.
+Chain Pickerel are voracious predators known to consume fish, aquatic invertebrates, rodents and even snakes.
 Within just a few years, native speckled trout population can be decimated.
 Not only transforms aquatic ecosystems, but also negatively impacts traditional sport fishing opportunities.
+This invasive is an exceptional competitor capable of decimating native trout populations, thus negatively impacting traditional sportfishing opportunities in the province.

 Native fish species, like Speckled Trout and White Perch, are exciting and tasty sport fish.
 The presence of Chain Pickerel often eliminates populations of these preferred native sport fish.